Basicprogrammer10/connorcode-writing/minecraft/a-new-utility-mod.md

 After making my [Universal Tick](/writing/minecraft/universal-tick) mod I wanted to make a new mod, but I wasn't really sure what I wanted it to do.
 I was thinking about having it disable the built-in telemetry or add a custom HUD.
-Instead of making lots of little mods I decided to make a Utility mod with lots of little tweaks.
+But instead of making lots of little mods, I ultamatly decided to make a Utility mod with lots of little tweaks.

 <div ad info>
 Info